telerik/blazor-docs/knowledge-base/editor-invalid-state.md

 ## Solution

-The Editor is a composite component and as such, currently, does not support the `k-state-invalid` class.
-In order to add a red border when the validation set for its value does not pass you can make a custom CSS class that mimics k-state-invalid and add it to the `Class` parameter based on a `bool` expression.
+The Editor is a composite component and as such, currently, does not support the `k-invalid` class.
+In order to add a red border when the validation set for its value does not pass you can make a custom CSS class that mimics k-invalid and add it to the `Class` parameter based on a `bool` expression.

 You can utilize the capabilities and information provided by the `EditContext` to determine if the validation did not pass for the exact field bound to the Editor and render anew the component to apply the custom CSS class.
 A step by step explanation and an example of those concepts can be found below.

 #### Step by step explanation:

-1. Create a custom CSS class that mimics the k-state-invalid.
+1. Create a custom CSS class that mimics the k-invalid.
 1. Pass an `EditContext` to the `<EditForm>`.
 1. Instantiate a `FieldIdentifier` and in its constructor pass the data model and the field bound to the Editor.
 1. Use a getter-only property to check if there are any validation messages for that `FieldIdentifier`.